 You can learn Japanese through mobile apps.
 That’s right, there are apps not just for the ‘mainstream’ languages like French, Spanish, etc., but for Japanese too.

 There are apps for grammar and vocabulary, sure, but there are also fun games to teach you Japanese like the super cute Japanese by Mindsnacks.
 Why waste your time on something like Candy Crush when you could be playing something equally addictive but learning Japanese at the same time?

 Some of these apps test you at the end of every lesson and make sure you know what you are saying, and remember what was taught to you.
 This can be a great help in learning the language faster.

 Having such applications on your cell phone, which you pretty much carry around everywhere, can be pretty useful.
-Yes, by useful we mean that instead of playing games on your tiny screen, try to learn something new and be productive.
+Yes, by useful I mean that instead of playing games on your tiny screen, you could be learning something new and being productive.

 Do you have any more fun ways to learn Japanese?
-Let us know in the comments!
+Let me know in the comments!